validatedpatterns/docs/medical-diagnosis/getting-started.md

 # Preparation

-1. Fork this repo on GitHub.
+1. Fork this repository on GitHub.
 It is necessary to fork because your fork will be updated as part of the GitOps and DevOps processes.

-1. Clone the forked copy of this repo.
+1. Clone the forked copy of this repository.

    ```sh
    git clone git@github.com:<your-username>/medical-diagnosis.git